adamblais/radmachine_mpc_local_agent/README.md

 | Other | 12MeV - Beam Check | MPC Beam Check :: 12 MeV | MPC Beam Check Upload |
 | Other | 18MeV - Beam Check | MPC Beam Check :: 18 MeV | MPC Beam Check Upload |

 > **Note on the Modality column:** The available modalities are pre-populated from the modalities assigned to your unit in **Data Administration → Units → Edit Unit**.
 The exact entries you see may vary.
-I'm not certain, but I believe, at minimum, RadMachine requires a Beam Check mapping for each photon modality that is actively in use on the unit.
+I'm not certain, but I believe, at minimum, RadMachine requires a mapping for each photon modality that is actively in use on the unit.

 > **Note on the dual 6X mapping:** You will notice that both *6MV - Beam Check* and *Beam & Geometry* map to the same test list.
 This is intentional — see [Why is 6X handled separately?](#why-is-6x-handled-separately) above.